 Searching through Google’s news feed this week, I ran across an article by Wendy Fawthrop of the Orange County Register that spotlighted a special library history event.

-The exhibit covers the library’s social utopian-inspired architecture, an earthquake’s impact on the stacks, and a student protest again library budget cuts.
+The exhibit covers the library’s social utopian-inspired architecture, an earthquake’s impact on the stacks, and a student protest against library budget cuts.
 Also included are displays of past library technologies such as card catalogs and slide carousels.
 Check out the exhibit site for photos and more!

 The exhibit format seems like a great model for other libraries who would like to showcase their rich histories for patrons.
 Libraries arrange exhibits on many topics: let’s arrange some on our libraries’ histories as Pollack has done.